nikidimitrow/simple-button-click/README.md

 2. Add Timer;
 3. Another parameter, when new page is open;
 4. Reworking to be compatible to work with Python 3

+This is just a beta test.
+Please, don't use it.